josteink/autoarchiver/README.md

 Archived documents will be stored in `$HOME/DocumentArchive` sorted on date, and stored with tags.

+Date will be attempted detected from the document.
+Overriding detection can be done from the command-line.
+You can use as minimal syntax as possible "31-12" will be interpreted as December 31th, this year.
+Etc.

 Both a plain-text OCRed representation (easily searched by `grep`) and a PDF containing the originally scanned document merged with the OCRed data will be available in a per-archived document folder.